Colleges by Location

 Student Services

-Albertus Magnus College has a number of services necessary for a comfortable and safe life on campus.
+Albertus Magnus College provides a number of services necessary for a pleasant and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
 The dormitory entrances are electronically operated.
 There is a security patrol that operates around the clock.
 The after-hours transportation/escort service is available.

-All in all, campus life at Albertus Magnus College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Albertus Magnus College is rich and vibrant and provides everything most students need.

 Career Services